 Maria contact me as she'd recently failed her Level 3 Anatomy and Physiology exam through another provider.

 She had done her best she said, making notes in her manual and trawling the internet for more clarity.
 The ONE thing that stood out for me when we spoke though,

 "I didn't know what I need to learn for the exam, the manual is so big, what exactly should I be revising?"

 This left Maria with low confidence and come exam day, well...

 Restless legs, a churning stomach and gripping the book in her hand so tight that her knuckles turned white as she walked into the exam room.

 Her self-talk sent her around in circles, thinking of worst-case scenarios and worrying about everything, replaying the same thought in her head over and over.

 "I don't feel I know enough"

-As she met other on her course before the exam it was evident everyone was cracking a fake smile, "maybe everyone else feels the same as me" - Maris asked!
+As she met others on her course before the exam started it was evident everyone was cracking a fake smile, "maybe everyone else feels the same as me" - Maris asked!